Why study Earth, Environmental and Resource Sciences?

 • Unemployment: 0.96%

 • BA holders with a master's degree: 82.7%

 Geosciences majors, who study to enter careers in earth science, energy extraction, and natural preservation, are among the least likely to be unemployed and some of the best-paid college graduates.
 The average geosciences degree holder earns $79,851 a year – more than triple the average salary of college graduates.
 Geoscientists have great future job prospects as there will likely be continued demand for improvements in energy technology.

 Why study at UTEP?

-UTEP originally was the Texas College of Mines and the Geological Sciences Department has a long tradition of excellence.
+UTEP originally was the Texas College of Mines and the Earth, Environmental and Resource Sciences Department has a long tradition of excellence.
 UTEP recently earned the Carnegie Research Distinction and is a Top Tier R1 university.
 Many of our graduates go into professional careers or graduate school.
 The department is also very active in research, and has received millions of dollars in research grants from many organizations, including the National Science Foundation, the United States Geological Survey, NASA, the Department of Energy, and major oil and gas corporations.
 This allows students to step beyond the classroom and have opportunity to perform research under the guidance of a faculty member.
 This year, UTEP geologists worked in the greater El Paso area, Canada, Mexico, the Alps, the Himalayas, and Africa.